gitter-lab/metl-sim/README.md

 #### Generating all possible variants
 For small proteins with a small number of mutations, it may be feasible to generate all possible variants.
-Here is how to generate all possible single amino acid substitution variants for the protein [2qmt.pdb](pdb_files/raw_pdb_files/2qmt.pdb).
+Here is how to generate all possible single amino acid substitution variants for the PDB file [2qmt_p.pdb](pdb_files/prepared_pdb_files/2qmt_p.pdb) we prepared in the previous section.

 ```commandline
 python code/variants.py all --pdb_fn=pdb_files/prepared_pdb_files/2qmt_p.pdb --num_subs_list 1